 Fertilizer:

-Fertilize once a month spring through fall with a liquid fertilizer diluted by half.
-Do not feed in winter.
+Fertilize once a month spring through fall with a liquid fertilizer diluted by half and do not feed in winter.

 Propagation:

-It can be easily propagated by seed or cutting.
-Take 15 cm stem tip cuttings in summer and root in moist potting mix.
+Passiflora caerulea can be easily propagated by seed or cutting.
+After that, take 15 cm stem tip cuttings in summer and root in moist potting mix.

 Humidity: